r3eckon/EZNet/README.md

 In the case of our example, it would call a function that adds a new player slot to the lobby player list and show the ID of the connected client as text.

 One such lists is already implemented in the BasicNetManager : the threaded log queue.
 Server & Client enqueue log messages, which are dequeued on the main thread.
-For anything that does not need a single, immediate execution upon receiving data, the NetData datastore is fine.
+For anything that does not need a single immediate execution upon receiving data, simply reading from the NetData datastore is better.
 Log messages only need to be written once to console.
-Lobby only needs to read the updated data when it just updated.
+Lobby only needs to read the new data when it has just been updated.
-But a bound transform would not benefit from signals.
+A bound transform would not benefit from signals.
 It simply has to constantly read the latest received data, which is already main thread safe.